DevlopRishi/File-transfer-application-/README.md

 # App works but Readme Doesn't
 wait for readme to be established

+... wait even more...